 Students are not permitted to leave the building without permission during the school day.
 Students must enter and exit the building using only Entrance #4.
 Off campus privileges or open lunch is ONLY available to seniors.
 Freshmen, Sophomores, and Juniors must remain on campus during the school day.
-In order to be classified as a senior student, the student must meet all academic requirements and must be enrolled in their 4th year in high school.
 Discipline interventions will be assigned for students that violate this rule.
 Seniors may be denied open lunch if they are in an "intervention."